The three fundamental functions of the power supply system are:

 The transmission grid connects producers with consumers in a nationwide system.
 Interconnectors with other countries are part of the transmission grid.
 There are specific requirements relating to transmission system operators.
 In Norway, Statnett is the designated transmission system operator (TSO).

 The transmission grid carries a high voltage, usually 300 to 420 kV, but in certain parts of the country there are also lines carrying 132 kV.
-The total length of the transmission grid is about 11 000 km.
+The total length of the transmission grid is about 12 000 km.

-The regional grid often links the transmission grid to the distribution grid, and may also include production and consumption radials carrying higher voltages.
+The regional distribution grid often links the transmission grid to the distribution grid, and may also include production and consumption radials carrying higher voltages.
 The regional grid carries a voltage of 33 to 132 kV, and has a total length of about 19 000 km.

-The distribution grid consists of the local electricity grids that normally supply power to smaller end users.
+The local distribution grid consists of the electricity grids that normally supply power to smaller end users.
 It carries a voltage of up to 22 kV, divided into high-voltage and low-voltage segments.
-The dividing line between the two segments is 1 kV, and the low-voltage distribution to ordinary customers normally carries 400 V or 230 V. The total length of the high-voltage distribution grid is about 100 000 km.
+The dividing line between the two segments is 1 kV, and the low-voltage distribution to ordinary customers normally carries 400 V or 230 V. The total length of the high-voltage distribution grid is about 101 000 km.

-Statnett owns most of the transmission grid in Norway, and is designated transmission system operator (TSO).
-Statnett is a state-owned enterprise, and the Ministry of Petroleum and Energy is responsible for the state’s ownership.
-Regional grid companies, also engaged in production and/or electricity trading, currently own about 6 % of the transmission grid.
-Statnett rents these parts of the grid.
+Statnett owns the transmission grid in Norway, and is the transmission system operator (TSO).
+Statnett is a state-owned enterprise, and the Ministry of Energy is responsible for the state’s ownership.
+Municipalities and county authorities own most of the regional and distribution grids, but there is also some amount of private ownership.

 Distribution system operators (DSOs) are subject to legal and functional unbundling.